redDwarf03/stardpix/README.md

     *   Create/update a `.env` file located at `lib/application/contracts/.env`.
 This file will contain the deployed contract addresses, the `STRK_TOKEN_CONTRACT_ADDRESS`, and the `RPC_URL` (e.g., `http://YOUR_COMPUTER_IP_ADDRESS:5050` if you're testing on a device, or `http://localhost:5050` if testing only on the host machine and your devnet is started accordingly).
     *   **Important for ETH Balance**: Ensure this script (or you manually) adds the `ETH_TOKEN_CONTRACT_ADDRESS` for your StarkNet network to the `.env` file.
 This address is required for the application to display the user's ETH balance, which is used for transaction fees.

+### 3b.
+Deploying to StarkNet Sepolia Testnet (Alternative)

+If you want to deploy to the StarkNet Sepolia testnet instead of a local devnet, use the `scripts/deploy_sc_sepolia.sh` script.

+1.  **Make the Sepolia deployment script executable:**
+    ```bash
+    chmod +x scripts/deploy_sc_sepolia.sh
+    ```
+2.  **Run the Sepolia deployment script:**
+    ```bash
+    ./scripts/deploy_sc_sepolia.sh
+    ```
+    This script will:
+    *   Prompt you for your Sepolia testnet account address, private key, and account JSON file.
+    *   Prompt for the RPC URL, STRK token address, ETH token address, and Account Class Hash, with defaults provided for Sepolia testnet.
+    *   Declare and deploy the `PixToken`, `Dpixou`, and `PixelWar` contracts to the StarkNet Sepolia testnet using the provided credentials and configuration.
+    *   **Important**: This script will ask for confirmation before **overwriting** the existing `lib/application/contracts/.env` file with the Sepolia testnet configuration.
+    *   **Funding**: You will need Sepolia ETH in your account for transaction fees and Sepolia STRK if you intend to test `buy_pix` functionality.
+You can obtain these from a StarkNet Sepolia faucet (e.g., [https://starknet-faucet.vercel.app/](https://starknet-faucet.vercel.app/)).

+**Switching between Devnet and Sepolia Testnet:**
+*   Running `./scripts/deploy_sc.sh` configures the `.env` file for **local devnet**.
+*   Running `./scripts/deploy_sc_sepolia.sh` configures the `.env` file for **StarkNet Sepolia Testnet**.
+*   The Flutter application always loads its configuration from `lib/application/contracts/.env`.
+Therefore, to switch environments, simply re-run the appropriate deployment script.

 ### 4. Configure Flutter Environment

 The Flutter application uses the `.env` file (generated in the previous step) to get the contract addresses and other StarkNet-related configurations.